 As someone who studies international relations, I always had an interest in at least visiting Norway.
 So, when the opportunity to live in Oslo for a semester studying international relations, and peace and conflict studies arose, I knew I would be crazy to pass it up.

-Arriving in Oslo, the students and staff at Oslo Nye were incredibly welcoming.
+Arriving in Oslo, the students and staff at Oslo New University College were incredibly welcoming.
 I really appreciated being constantly invited to events with other students, and truly feeling like I was a member of the student body.
 Along with that, I found the class structure to be a challenge since it was so different from what I was used to in the United States, but it was a good challenge, as it allowed me extra time to continue to explore Oslo, Norway, and other European countries.

 The classes themselves were really interesting, and I did not initially know how many of the faculty members are truly top in their field of work, which provided a really unique experience.
 I was also used to studying U.S. foreign policy and politics, so being able to spend time learning about European politics, wars, and migration issues was extremely eye-opening for me.